 - The product has a fairly weak UI, as it doesn't allow visual composition (see Note 3) of the workflow.

 Alpine Data Labs

-Alpine Data Labs (www.alpinenow.com) is based in San Mateo, California, U.S., and offers an analytics platform with a focus on analyzing big datasets by running analytic workflows natively within existing Hadoop or other parallel platforms.
+Alpine Data Labs (www.alpinenow.com) is based in San Francisco, California, U.S., and offers an analytics platform with a focus on analyzing big datasets by running analytic workflows natively within existing Hadoop or other parallel platforms.
 Alpine also offers a strongly collaborative approach to predictive analytics to assist with model development and reuse.
 The company has grown rapidly in a variety of industries.